Efe-Godson/Efe-Godson/README.md

 # Hi, I’m Efe 👋

-I’m a **data professional focused on analytics engineering, data pipelines, and insight delivery**, with over three years of experience supporting decision-making across commercial, marketing, and operational teams.

-My work centers on building reliable analytics systems, improving data accessibility, and turning complex datasets into clear, actionable insights for non-technical stakeholders.
+I build data systems and analyses that turn complex data into decisions.

+My work sits at the intersection of analytics engineering and decision support, with experience across programme operations, commercial, and marketing contexts.
+I focus on working with real-world data — often messy, incomplete, and high-stakes — and turning it into clear, actionable insight..

 ---

+## 🧠 What I Do
+- Translate ambiguous questions into structured analysis
+- Build and maintain data pipelines and analytics systems
+- Analyse performance across programme, commercial, and marketing contexts
+- Deliver clear, decision-ready insights for non-technical stakeholders
+-

 ## 🧠 What I Work With
 - Business and performance analytics
 - Analytics engineering & data pipelines
-- SQL, Python, and data modelling
+- SQL, Python, BI tools and data modelling
 - Dashboards, reporting, and insight delivery

 ---